EntySec/HatVenom/README.md

 There are all HatVenom basic functions that can be used to generate payload, covert data, assemble code or inject shellcode.

-* `assemble(code, arch)` - Generate byte code for specified target from specified code.
+* `assemble(arch, code)` - Generate byte code for specified target from specified code.
 * `convert_host(host, endian='little')` - Convert host to bytes.
 * `convert_port(port, endian='little')` - Convert port to bytes.
 * `generate(file_format, arch, shellcode, offsets={})` - Generates payload for specified target and with specified shellcode.